drschille/CRDT-Server/README.md

    python -m http.server 4173 --directory web
    ```
 3. Open http://localhost:4173, optionally enter a username to reuse an identity, and press **Connect** (default URL targets `ws://localhost:3000/ws`).

+Live editing is enabled for every public post—any connected user can type directly into a post’s editor and the CRDT-backed server will merge updates in real time.
+Private posts remain editable only by their authors.